AI in Education Reports

 Preview the introduction of this forthcoming report

-In October, the skills development subcommittee of SREB’s Commission on AI in Education will publish a framework of the skills students need, K-12 and beyond, to be competitive in a workplace that integrates artificial intelligence.
+In late 2024, the skills development subcommittee of SREB’s Commission on AI in Education will publish a framework of the skills students need, K-12 and beyond, to be competitive in a workplace that integrates artificial intelligence.
 Here is an early look at the introduction to the report.

 In today’s rapidly evolving technological landscape, it is crucial to equip students with foundational skills to prepare them for a workforce that increasingly integrates AI technologies.
 These skills enhance adaptability, problem-solving, efficiency and interdisciplinary knowledge while emphasizing the ethical and responsible use of AI.